The Xometry app works best with JavaScript enabled!

 The processes for making bronze and brass involve melting and combining two or more metals in specific proportions.
 For traditional bronze, the typical composition includes about 88% copper and around 12% tin, whereas for brass the copper concentration will range between 55–95% copper and 5-45% zinc.
 Once these metals are melted and properly mixed they are cast into molds to shape them into the intended shape or design.
 They are then left to cool and solidify.

-What Are the Properties of Bronze and Brass?
+Properties Comparison of Bronze and Brass

 Table 1 below shows a comparison between some of the properties of bronze and brass: